Athletic Forms & Eligibility Information

 - A copy of the athlete's birth certificate must be kept on file in the Athletic Director's office.
 This will be due once your son/daughter makes a team.

-- Each athlete must complete the Star Sportsmanship Program
+- Each student-athlete must complete the NFHS Sportsmanship Course

 - Each athlete must have a current Physical Form on file in the Athletic Director's office, along with the Release Form, the Travel Form and the Medical Disclosure Form.